Eduap-com/WordMat/How to build WordMat.md

 The version of Maxima used is the most recent version which I could get to work on both Windows and Mac.
 Both version are SBCL compiled versions, hence they should behave almost identical.

 ### Compiling maxima.core on Mac
-- In the following use a normal maxima 5.38.0 installation from the programs folder and not from the GitHub repository
-- Right click the maxima.app and choose show contents to navigate the contents
+Must be done separately on intel and M1
+- Ensure you have a functioning MaximaWM folder.
+(See above)
-- Copy the most recent versions of solvereal.mac and WordMatunitaddon.mac to *maxima.app/Contents/Resourcecs/maxima/share/maxima/5.38.0/share/contrib/*
+- Copy the most recent versions of solvereal.mac and WordMatunitaddon.mac to *MaximaWM/maxima/share/maxima/5.45.1/share/contrib/*
-   from v.
-39:  'maxima.app/Contents/Resources/opt/share/maxima/5.43.0/share/contrib/'
+    From Shared/Maxima-files
-- Copy unit.mac to the subfolder unit of the contrib-folder …- Run maxima.app.
+- Copy unit.mac to the subfolder unit of the contrib-folder
-  (If it fails to open: Open terminal, right click maxima.app, show contents, navigate to find Resources/maxima.sh, dragn drop maxima.sh to terminal and press enter)
+- Run maxima
+    Open terminal
+    cd to MaximaWM
+    ./maxima/bin/maxima
-- Run the following commands in the terminal window
+- Run the following commands in the terminal window (Make sure to adjust the path in the last line to your user)
 ```
-load(solvereal)$
+*Open solvereal.mac and copy paste content to terminal*
 load(draw)$
 gnuplot_command:"/Applications/WordMat/gnuplot/gnuplot";
 set_plot_option([gnuplot_term, aqua])$
 :lisp(sb-vm::set-floating-point-modes :traps nil)
 linenum:-1;
-:lisp (sb-ext:save-lisp-and-die "/users/test/maxima.core" :toplevel #'cl-user::run)
+:lisp (sb-ext:save-lisp-and-die "/users/youruser/maxima.core" :toplevel #'cl-user::run)
 ```

 - The command window will now close if everything went fine
 - The new *maxima.core* file will be placed in *Users/youruser* or same dir as maxima
-- Copy *Users/youruser/maxima.core* to  *maxima.app/Contents/Resources/maxima/lib/maxima/5.38.0/binary-sbcl/* in the Mac folder in the GitHub repository
+- Copy *Users/youruser/maxima.core* to  *MaximaWM/maxima/lib/maxima/5.45.1/binary-sbcl/* in the Mac folder in the GitHub repository
-- The new maxima.core file can be run using the command 'sbcl --core maxima.core'
+- The new maxima.core file can be run using the command 'sbcl --core maxima.core' This is handled by maxima.sh

-**Notes**
->If load(solvereal) fails the contents of the file can be copy/pasted to the terminal window in stead.
+Repeat the process to generate the maximaunit.core, but also copy the content from WordMatUnitaddon.mac into the terminal, after copying from solvereal.mac

 ## Creating WordMatMac.dotm for Mac
 Whenever there are changes to the VBA code in WordMat.dotm a new Mac-version of the same file must be prepared.
 This file is called *WordMatMac.dotm*